-My mother was told that she would never be good at math, but later became an engineer for North Group Grumman and Harris Corporation.
+My mother was told that she would never be good at math, but later became an engineer for Northrop Grumman and Harris Corporation.

-I was told that I am too quiet and would have difficulty succeeding professionally in any field by my sixth-grade English instructor.
+I was told that I was too quiet and would have difficulty succeeding professionally in any field by my sixth-grade English instructor.

-One pattern you might identify is someone close to you (or someone that you look up to) telling you that you are not good enough.
+One pattern you might identify is someone close to you (or someone you look up to) telling you that you are not good enough.

 You have everything that you need to fulfill your destiny or purpose.

 2. You will be fired or rejected before you succeed.

 However, being rejected from an opportunity is not the end of the world, although it may feel like it.

 Rejection feels bad because it immediately triggers your body’s threat system.

-Rejection can make you feel like a complete failure when you put yourself out there, showing all of your vulnerabilities, and things don’t work out the way you planned.
+Rejection can make you feel like a complete failure when you put yourself out there, showing all your vulnerabilities, and things don’t work out the way you planned.

-Well, you may question how good you look, what did you say wrong, and the list goes on.
+Well, you may question how good you look, what you say wrong, and the list goes on.